andy-byers/CalicoDB/README.md

 Feedback is appreciated!

 ## Features
-+ Records are stored in buckets, each with an independent range of keys
++ Records are stored in buckets, each with an independent sorted range of keys
 + All buckets are stored in the same file, similar to the SQLite database file format
 + Supports multiple readers and a single writer simultaneously (readers have snapshot isolation)
 + Per-bucket bidirectional iteration using cursors